ePages-de/epages-docs/_posts/2015-10-13-scrum-basics-1.md

 At ePages we only have one team that is using a paper board:

 {% image blog-scrum1-scrumboard-paper.jpg %}{% endimage %}

+Having a visual board present in the room at all times has more advantages for them.
+The quick and easy way of adding tasks to stories (more about that in part Scrum Basics - Part 4: Estimating) outbalance the higher administrative effort that occurs because one has to maintain the tickets on the physical board as well as in Jira.

 The other teams are using Jira Boards.